-If the original socket is not an open frame socket (has a solid top so the pc board isn't visible between the pin rows), it will need to be replaced with the provided machine tooled socket, as there is no way to cut around the pin.
-Remove the socket and jump back to step 13.
+If the original socket has a closed-frame socket (has a solid top so the pc board isn't visible between the pin rows), it will need to be replaced with the provided machine tooled socket, as there is no way to cut around the pin.
+Even with an open-frame socket, you may have so much trouble reaching the traces that it's easier to remove the socket.
+In either case, remove the socket and jump back to step 13.

-Step 15) Place the 40 pin machine tooled socket in the holes where the CPU was soldered.
+Step 17) Place the 40 pin machine tooled socket in the holes where the CPU was soldered.
 Use a machine tooled socket only (provided)!
 The socket and pins should go in easy - don't force it!
 If it doesn't, double check to ensure you haven't missed desoldering a hole or two.
 Once the socket is in place, solder down (on the bottom) all 4 corners of the socket.
 Be sure that the socket is as flush with the board as possible!
 If unsure, heat up the pin on the bottom of the board and push down from the top.
-Solder the remaining pins (illustrated in Figure 8)
+Solder the remaining pins (illustrated in